Welcome!

 There are lots of different Substack newsletters available now, so why subscribe to Climate Change Garden?

-Free subscription The weekly newsletter is always free.
-Its published on Wednesdays and I share with you updates on what happening in the garden, problems I’ve encountered, gardens that I have visited, feedback on seminars and events that I have attended etc.
+• the weekly newsletter that’s published on Wednesdays.
+I use this post to share with you updates on what happening in the garden, problems I’ve encountered, gardens that I have visited, feedback on seminars and events that I have attended etc. After 4 months, these posts will be available to paid subscribers only.

 About me